- Slim handle

-Having taken a good look at this brush and looked for signs of weakness or areas of concern I have none that lead me to question the reliability of this brush.
+Having taken a good look at the oral b junior electric toothbrush 6+ for signs of weakness or areas of concern I have none that lead me to question the reliability of this brush.

 Specialist testing equipment I do not have, but and I for detail I do.

 Should something stop working then Oral-B offer a 2 year warranty as standard.

 Take 5 minutes and go online to register the brush and this can be extended to 3 years.

 For a brush of this price, that’s great value in my mind.